SAP-samples/ui5-typescript-helloworld/step-by-step.md

 Why?
 TypeScript automatically finds all type definition files in a dependency starting with "@types/..." (i.e. all *.d.ts files in `node_modules/@types/...`).
 The jQuery d.ts files are there and found, but the SAPUI5 types are only in a package starting with "@sapui5/", hence they must be loaded by explicitly mentioning them in the "typeRoots" section.
 As this disables the automatic loading of other types from `node_modules/@types/...`, this path must also be given as a type root.

 There are additional settings in this file, e.g. telling the compiler which files to compile (all matching "./src/**/*") and where to put the compiled results (to "./dist").
 And a couple of compiler options which are not so important right now.
 They determine how exactly the compiler behaves.
 The "paths" section informs TypeScript about the mapping of namespaces used in the app.

+Note that some of the settings (like the `outDir`) are not used as configured here, but overridden when calling the transpiler.

 Now you can do the following <b>in the root directory</b> of your project.
 TypeScript will pick up all the settings and as result you will find a compiled JavaScript file in the automatically created "dist" folder: